kerspoon/goalachievement/app/articles/literature-review.md

 After this I go back and make a new list of search terms based upon the key phrases.
 I will specifically be looking out for the names and institutes that came up in my first set of searches but obviously I don't only go for them.
 Then it's the same process.
 I do this until I've got maybe 20 papers that are worth me understanding.

 If I find one particular person that comes up all the time I will search specifically for them and go to their university webpage to see what they are doing.
-I have three people who I kept a file on, I read everything one guy had written.
+I have three people who I kept a file on, I have read everything one guy had written.

 So the order is:
 - Abstract